psripitak/py_2_hypothetical_genes_dna/README.md

 # py_2_hypothetical_genes_dna
-Finds all hypothetical genes (codons in the same reading frame).
+Finds all hypothetical genes (codons in the same reading frame) from file.